How CBD treats epilepsy and seizures in animals

 Epilepsy disrupts homeostasis in dogs and, if left untreated, can lead to the deterioration of an animal’s physical and mental wellbeing.

-It is estimated that up to two percent of all dogs will have a seizure in their lifetime.
+It is estimated that up to 2% of all dogs will have a seizure in their lifetime.

 Epileptic seizures vary in appearance but can be identified once an owner becomes familiar with the disorder’s three stages: the aura stage, the seizure, and post-seizure.